elliewix/archives-sql/01-selecting-data.md

 ### `ORDER BY` keyword

 This keyword can be used to specify how to sort certain columns.
+Note that this is a two word keyword!

 `SELECT * FROM pettigrew ORDER BY Date;`.